tamascogustavo/chimera/README.md

 all_metabo_paths: a folder containing pre-defined metabolic maps for a general overview of the pathways present in the target organism
 ```
-`conda and pip requirements can be installed following the instructions`

 ### Installation

 Before installing you need to install CPLEX solver from IMB.
 Click [here](https://community.ibm.com/community/user/datascience/blogs/xavier-nodet1/2020/07/09/cplex-free-for-students) to access the academic license.
 This documentation was created with `IBM ILOG CPLEX Optimization Studio V20.10`.